 2) The Roman Gallery

-The Glyptotek has an amazing collection of Roman sculptures.
+The Glyptotek has an amazing collection of Roman sculptures, which happen to be a passion of mine.
 One of my favorite television shows is the miniseries I, Claudius, so I was exactly as excited to find this place as you might be to see a hall full of busts of Mandalorian characters, Internet Stranger!

 Here’s Claudius himself, looking very handsome.
 (The real Claudius was apparently not so physically appealing, but I guess one benefit of being Emperor of Rome is that people don’t post unflattering busts of you on Facebook.)